mongodb/docs/content/enforce-keyfile-access-control-in-existing-sharded-cluster.md

 #### Step 9: Create a Shard-Local User Administrator (Optional).

 Important: The [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) allows clients connected over the localhost interface to create users on a [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) enforcing access control.
-After creating the first user, the [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) closes.The first user must have privileges to create other users, such as a user with the [``userAdminAnyDatabase``](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase).
-This ensures that you can create additional users after the [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) closes.If at least one user does *not* have privileges to create users, once the localhost exception closes you may be unable to create or modify users with new privileges, and therefore unable to access certain functions or operations.
+After creating the first user, the [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) closes.
+The first user must have privileges to create other users, such as a user with the [``userAdminAnyDatabase``](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase).
+This ensures that you can create additional users after the [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) closes.
+If at least one user does *not* have privileges to create users, once the localhost exception closes you may be unable to create or modify users with new privileges, and therefore unable to access certain functions or operations.

 For each shard replica set in the cluster, connect a [``mongo``](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo) shell to the [*primary*](https://docs.mongodb.com/manual/reference/glossary/#term-primary) member over the [localhost